Batman: Knightfall: "KnightsEnd"

 Now back in fighting shape, Bruce returns to the Batcave and resumes his role as Batman.
 Along with Robin and Nightwing, he tracks Valley down to Selkirk's penthouse.
-Coincidentally, Catwoman is chasing the same man because he owns a neural enabler which might allow her paraplegic friend to walk again.
+Coincidentally, Catwoman is chasing the same man because he owns a neural enabler which might allow Bruce to walk again.
 Selkirk already wants to kill Jean-Paul for destroying a valuable weapons cache in Gotham Harbor.

 When they eventually all meet, mass fighting and gunfire ensue.
 The battle ends with Selkirk's helicopter crashing into the Gotham Narrows Bridge while Bruce and Jean-Paul fight on the attached Batrope; Jean-Paul falls aflame into the Gotham River.
 Bruce and Catwoman save Selkirk and his aides just before the helicopter explodes from the leaking fuel, his decision to protect criminals affirming to Catwoman that the true Batman has returned.
 When Bruce tries to find Jean-Paul using the Batmobile, it explodes due to a planted booby-trap.
-Nightwing fears Bruce dead and takes his vengeance out on Jean-Paul on a party boat.
-The police arrive in time to prevent Nightwing from committing murder, but Jean-Paul escapes.
+Nightwing fears Bruce dead and takes his vengeance out on Jean-Paul on a party boat where Jean-Paul defeats Nightwing.
+The police arrive in time to prevent Jean-Paul from murdering Dick, but the former escapes.
 However, to his shock, Jean-Paul finds Bruce waiting at Wayne Manor; Bruce had managed to escape the Batmobile before Jean-Paul's trap destroyed it, reasoning that he would have done the same thing with a less dangerous trap.

 The final battle of the "Knightfall" saga takes place between Jean-Paul Valley and Bruce Wayne in the caverns surrounding the Batcave below Wayne Manor: rather than beating Jean-Paul at hand-to-hand combat, Bruce outwits him by escaping into a passage too narrow for Jean-Paul to go through in his armor, thus forcing Jean-Paul to remove most of it.
 Bruce then opens a hatch to the outside, which covered the very hole he fell into as a child, allowing sunlight to enter the night lenses in Jean-Paul's helmet.
 After being momentarily blinded, Jean-Paul removes his cowl, sees Bruce standing over him in the original Batman costume and concedes defeat, saying "You are the Batman...
 You've always been the Batman... and I am nothing..."
 Bruce comforts Jean-Paul, who leaves to wander the streets of Gotham, homeless and destitute.
 Bruce decides not to take Jean-Paul to the police because it was his decision to make Jean-Paul the Batman, leading to his subsequent breakdown.

 "KnightsEnd" was collected into a trade paperback about a year later.
-Originally released as Batman: KnightsEnd, recent editions retitled it as Knightfall Volume 3.
+Originally released as Batman: KnightsEnd, later editions retitled it as Knightfall Volume 3.